Clockwork Revolution: Everything we know so far

 (Image credit: Xbox Game Studios)

-Clockwork Revolution is one of those games that, once you see it in action, immediately burrows into the brain.
-Developer inXile Entertainment is behind this time-bending steampunk shooter, with the studio taking a well-earned break from the Wasteland and Bard's Tale franchises to tackle this exciting new IP.
+Clockwork Revolution is one of those games that every time you remember it's heading our way, you can't think of anything else.
+Developer inXile Entertainment is behind this upcoming time-bending steampunk shooter, with the studio taking a well-earned break from the Wasteland and Bard's Tale franchises to tackle this exciting new IP.

 While there is no firm Clockwork Revolution release date just yet, it's undoubtedly one of the most anticipated Xbox exclusives out there right now.
 So keep on reading to find all the latest Clockwork Revolution news and everything else we know so far.